Adventurous 7 Day Summer Self Drive Tour of Iceland with Time in the Highlands

 A large 4WD jeep such as a Toyota Land Cruiser or similar.
 Comfortable for up to 4 travellers with 4 large pieces of luggage.
 Fit for nearly all travelling.
 Has full highland capabilities to drive on accessible mountain roads.
 The driver must be of 21 years of age or above.

-A large 9-seater van such as a Mercedes Benz Vito (4WD automatic, has highland capabilities), or similar.
-Comfortable for 5 to 7 travellers.
+A large 9-seater van such as a Mercedes Benz Vito (4WD manual, has highland capabilities), or similar.
+Comfortable for 5 to 7 travelers.
 If seated full, luggage space is limited.
 The driver must be of 23 years of age or above.